Academic Program Review: Online Education

 3C: Online Quality Review |

 | ✔️ Faculty training and course reviews associated with teaching online, Golden Paw recognition, course and program disclosures required to meet distance education regulations.
-UNMO is also available for consultation on requirements surrounding a program’s professional licensing and out-of-state learning placements at saracompliance@unm.edu. ✔️ A list of class sections and the instructors assigned to them in Banner. ❌ Faculty-to-student and faculty-to-course ratios. |
+UNMO is also available for consultation on requirements surrounding a program’s professional licensing and out-of-state learning placements at saracompliance@unm.edu. ✔️ A list of class sections and their instructors of record. ❌ UNMO does not supply faculty-to-student and faculty-to-course ratios. |

 3D: Marketing & Recruitment |